History

 In 1974, Charles R. Jenkins purchased Thrasher’s following the death of Mr. Hastings.
 Again, Mr, Jenkins refused to alter the original secret recipe or the cooking process in the slightest way.
 While improving and refining certain aspects of the operation, tradition was adhered to.
 Thirty-four years later, Thrasher’s French Fries are still under the same management.
 Quality is still the ultimate goal and only through painful and perfectionist management techniques has the fry retained its superior taste and appearance.

-Through five generations and eighty years, Thrasher’s has changed hands only twice.
+Through five generations and ninety years, Thrasher’s has changed hands only twice.
 Tradition rules, and quality reigns supreme.
 There will be no deviation from original procedures or original recipes.
-Only experience and exquisite attention to detail have allowed Thrasher’s to grow and flourish as few businesses have, and nowhere will more emphases on quality be found.
+Only experience and exquisite attention to detail have allowed Thrasher’s to grow and flourish as few businesses have, and nowhere will more emphasis on quality be found.
 Nowhere will be a better fry be found—anywhere!